-Last year, over 200,000 viewers watched via live webcam as a pair of Presidio Red-tailed Hawks successfully reared two chicks high up in a Presidio eucalyptus tree.
-This year, we have an unexpected plot twist: a pair of Great Horned Owls have taken over the nest, and they recently laid two eggs of their own.
+In 2018, 200,000 viewers watched via live webcam as a pair of Presidio Red-tailed Hawks successfully reared two chicks high up in a Presidio eucalyptus tree.
+One year later, we had an unexpected plot twist: a pair of Great Horned Owls took over the nest, and laid two eggs of their own.

 The situation is not uncommon – it reflects the way animals in the wild often rely on each other for survival.
 In this case, Great Horned Owls do not build their own nests; rather, they take over the nests of other raptors.